AguaClara/coagulant_dose_response/README.md

 # Coagulant Dosing
-The Spring 2024 Coagulant Dosing subteam’s objective is to come up with a model that accounts for removal mechanism of flocs falling through a column.
-To do so, we will explore the physics of coagulant dosing, edit the current equation, fit the new equation to CWFP Data, run tests on Plantita, and analyze the results.
+The Fall 2024 Coagulant Dosing subteam’s objective is to continue researching how to improve the coagulant dosing equation.
+Experiments will be designed and ran to uncover what could be missing from the model & to better understand floc dynamics in the clarifier and floc blanket.
+The fitted value for constant k_c is currently higher than its theoretical value, and we hope to discover why.

 ## Current Members
 * Kayla Stephenson (ks929)
-* Alex Van Den Hende (ajv85)
-* Sweksha Mehta (sm2593)
+* Christine Berlingeri (cnb53)
+* Anjali Asthagiri (aa2549)
-* Ulises Balbuena (umb5)
+* Ulises Balbuena Figueroa (umb5)

 ## Spring 2024
 * [Derivations](https://colab.research.google.com/drive/1YwQLrKsfQBnZpyxkhkR-J3BxDvmhKuf8#scrollTo=VhtLE6WamuIH)